 With respect to personal income tax, the 2016 General Assembly enacted legislation that increased the percentage of the federal EIC that could be claimed by the taxpayer from 12.5 percent to 15.0 percent, effective for tax years beginning on or after January 1, 2017.
 This change in the state EIC is expected to increase TY 2017 personal income tax refunds paid out by \$5.3 million.
-Since TY 2017 personal income tax refunds paid out by \$5.3 million.
-Since TY 2017 personal income tax refund revenue flows is expected.
+Since TY 2017 personal income tax returns will not be filed until after January 1, 2018, which is in FY 2018, little or no impact on FY 2017 personal income tax refund revenue flows is expected.
 There is, however, an expected increase in the payable portion of the FY 2017 personal income tax accrual to align increased future refunds with the time period in which the income was earned that generated these refunds.
 The increase in the payable portion of the FY 2017 personal income tax accrual is estimated at \$2.7 million.
-This amount was included in the enacted (or revised) FY 2017 estimate of personal income tax refunds and adjustments and, as a result, actual personal income tax refund revenues for the July 2016 through January 2017 period.
+This amount was included in the enacted (or revised) FY 2017 estimate of personal income tax refunds and adjustments and, as a result, actual personal income tax refund revenue flows will be higher, all else equal, than expected (or adopted) personal income tax refund revenues for the July 2016 through January 2017 period.
 ORA has adjusted personal income tax refunds and adjustments revenue flows to reflect the higher expected revenues for this period.

-Additionally, the 2016 General Assembly enacted legislation that exempts from state personal income taxes up to \$15,000 of taxable pensions, annuities, and certain other retirement income7 for taxpayers that have reached full Social Security retirement age.
-8 Taxpayers must have federal adjusted gross income (AGI) of \$80,000 or less for individuals or federal AGI of \$100,000 or less for married couples.9 The exemption of the first \$15,000 of taxable pensions, annuities, etc. is expected to decrease TY 2017 personal income tax final payments by \$12.7 million.
+Additionally, the 2016 General Assembly enacted legislation that exempts from state personal income taxes up to \$15,000 of taxable pensions, annuities, and certain other retirement income for taxpayers that have reached full Social Security retirement age.
+Taxpayers must have federal adjusted gross income (AGI) of \$80,000 or less for individuals or federal AGI of \$100,000 or less for married couples.
+The exemption of the first \$15,000 of taxable pensions, annuities, etc. is expected to decrease TY 2017 personal income tax final payments by \$12.7 million.
 Since TY 2017 personal income tax returns will not be filed until after January 1, 2017, which is in FY 2018, little or no impact on FY 2017 personal income tax final payments is expected.
 There is, however, an expected decrease in the receivable portion of the FY 2017 personal income tax accrual to align anticipated reduced personal income tax final payments with the time period in which the exempted income was generated.
-The decrease in the receivable portion of the FY 2017 personal income tax final payments with the time period in which the exempted income tax final payments and, as a result, personal income tax final payments revenues for at least the July 2016 through February 2017 period.
+The decrease in the receivable portion of the FY 2017 personal income tax accrual is \$6.3 million.
+This amount was included in the enacted (or revised) FY 2017 estimate of personal income tax final payments and, as a result, personal income tax final payments revenue flows will be higher, all else equal, than expected (or adopted) personal income tax final payments revenues for at least the July 2016 through February 2017 period.
 ORA has adjusted